 Alain Mabanckou

 Alain Mabanckou was born in Congo in 1966.
 An award-winning novelist, poet, and essayist, Mabanckou currently lives in Los Angeles, where he teaches literature at UCLA.
-He is the author of African Psycho, Broken Glass, Black Bazaar, and Tomorrow I’ll Be Twenty, as well as The Lights of Pointe-Noire, Black Moses, and The Death of Comrade President (The New Press).
+He is the author of African Psycho, Broken Glass, Black Bazaar, and Tomorrow I’ll Be Twenty, as well as The Lights of Pointe-Noire, Black Moses, The Death of Comrade President, and Dealing with the Dead (The New Press).
 In 2015, Mabanckou was a finalist for the Man Booker International Prize.

 News and Reviews